zinuok/line_depth_completion/README.md

-# Public page of *"Struct-MDC:"*, which are being under-reviewed
+# Public page of *"Struct-MDC"*, which are being under-reviewed